 The book wasn’t intended for me; I was definitely not the target market for the author.
-My daughter was telling us how much she liked the book and it clearly had a positive impact on her which was intriguing.
+My daughter was telling my me how much she liked the book and it clearly had a positive impact on her which was intriguing.

 I’m a firm believer that for leaders to lead well, they need to be continual learners.
-And that learning can come from many sources: Podcasts, books, Twitter feeds, volunteering, creative endeavors, and many more.
+And that learning can come from many sources: Podcasts, books, X (Twitter) feeds, volunteering, creative endeavors, and many more.

-Since I’m always seeking books to read to help me meet my goal of consuming 30 plus books per year I downloaded the book and took a listen.
+Since I’m always seeking books to read to help me meet my yearly reading goals, I downloaded the book and took a listen.

-The book, Girl, Wash Your Face: Stop Believing the Lies About Who You Are so You Can Become Who You Were Meant to Be by Rachel Hollis, has been great though some translation of sorts has been needed and I absolutely had to get used to be addressed in ways that were foreign to me.
+The book, Girl, Wash Your Face: Stop Believing the Lies About Who You Are so You Can Become Who You Were Meant to Be by Rachel Hollis, was great though some translation of sorts has been needed and I absolutely had to get used to being addressed in ways that were foreign to me.